asmodeus812/elearning/cracking-coding-interview/2-big-o-notation.md

 algorithm is 2 (we have 2 function calls per invocation of f)

-Note that, by coincidence, the depth (D) of the tree (formed by the call stack) and the input here match, so N == D, levels, but do not confuse the depth of the tree, and the input N. The depth does not express the run-time complexity, or in other words the run-time complexity is not governed by the depth.
-The generated call stack tree, and its depth is a bi product of the simple example / algorithm we have provided.
-The algorithm scales with the input `number N` and `N` alone
+Note that, by coincidence, the depth (D) of the tree (formed by the call stack) and the input here match, so `N == D`, levels, but do not confuse the depth of the tree, and the input N. The depth does not express the run-time complexity, or in other words the `run-time complexity is not governed by the depth`.
+The generated call stack tree, and its depth is a bi product of the input and algorithm itself The algorithm scales with the input `number N` and `N` alone.

+Changes in `N` and the algorithm will produce different depth, different scaling and different run- time and space complexities (e.g, we had 3 recursive calls to N-1 to calculate N)